 \subsubsection{Deep Depth Colorization}

-Deep depth colorization\footnote{Available at \url{https://github.com/engharat/SBADAGAN}} (DE)$^2$CO~\cite{carlucci20182} employs a deep neural network architecture for colorizing depth images utilizing pre-trained ImageNet~\cite{deng2009imagenet}.
+Deep depth colorization\footnote{Available at \url{https://github.com/engharat/SBADAGAN}} (DE)$^2$CO~\cite{carlucci20182} employs a pretrained ImageNet~\cite{deng2009imagenet} architecture for colorizing depth images.
 The system is primarily designed for object recognition by learning the mapping from the depths to RGB channels.
-The weights of the pre-trained network are kept frozen, and only the last fully connected layer of (DE)$^2$CO is trained that classifies the objects with a softmax classifier.
-The pre-trained networks are merely used as feature extractors.
+The pretrained network weights are kept frozen, and only the last fully connected layer of (DE)$^2$CO is trained to classify the objects with a softmax classifier.
+The pretrained networks are merely used as feature extractors.

 The input to the network is a 228$\times$228 depth map reduced via convolution followed by pooling to $64\times 57\times 57$.
-Subsequently, the features are passed through a series of residual blocks, composed of two convolutional layers, each followed by batch normalization~\cite{ioffe2015batch} and a non-linear activation function \ie leaky-ReLU~\cite{maas2013rectifier}.
-After the last residual block, the output is passed through a final convolutional layer to produce three channels, \ie, an RGB image as an output.
+Subsequently, the features are passed through a series of residual blocks, composed of two convolutional layers, each followed by batch normalization~\cite{ioffe2015batch} and a non-linear activation function, i.e., leaky-ReLU~\cite{maas2013rectifier}.
+After the last residual block, the output is passed through a final convolutional layer to produce three channels, i.e., an RGB image as an output.
 To obtain the original resolution, the output is deconvolved as a final step.
 When an unseen dataset is encountered, only the last convolutional layer is retrained while keeping the weights across all other layers frozen.
-(DE)$^2$CO outperforms CaffeNet (a variant of Alexnet~\cite{krizhevsky2012AlexNet}), VGG16~\cite{simonyan2015vgg}, GoogleNet~\cite{googlenet}, and ResNet50~\cite{he2016ResNet} under the same settings on three benchmark datasets including Washington-RGBD~\cite{lai2011WFGBD}, JHUIT50~\cite{li2015JHUIT50}, and BigBIRD~\cite{singh2014bigbird}.
+(DE)$^2$CO outperforms CaffeNet (a variant of Alexnet~\cite{krizhevsky2012AlexNet}), VGG16~\cite{simonyan2015vgg}, GoogleNet~\cite{googlenet}, and ResNet50~\cite{he2016ResNet} under the same settings on three benchmark datasets, including Washington-RGBD~\cite{lai2011WFGBD}, JHUIT50~\cite{li2015JHUIT50}, and BigBIRD~\cite{singh2014bigbird}.